Arend-Jan/chat-gpt-lib-rs/README.md

 ## Documentation
 For more details about the request parameters and response structure, refer to the [OpenAI API documentation](https://beta.openai.com/docs/api-reference/chat/create).

+## Example project
+There is an interesting project [teachlead](https://crates.io/crates/techlead) now utilizing this project.

 ## License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.